-The financial model is based on each institution's financial results as of June 30, 2019-the most recent period for which audited financials are available.
-The model includes debt issued to finance new projects since June 30, 2019, but the model excludes any refinancing, redemption or other debt payments that have occurred during the current fiscal year, building an additional element of conservatism into the model.
+The financial model is based on each institution's financial results as of June 30, 2022-the most recent period for which audited financials are available.
+The model includes debt issued to finance new projects since June 30, 2022, but the model excludes any refinancing, redemption or other debt payments that have occurred during the current fiscal year, building an additional element of conservatism into the model.

-The financial model also takes into account any legislatively approved project that an institution plans to finance during the study period.
+The financial model also takes into account any legislatively approved project that an institution plans to finance during the Study Period.
 Interest rate assumptions for any pro forma debt are based on conservative, fixed rate projections and are adjusted to account for each institution's credit rating and the expected term of the financing.

 The financial model adds back to each institution's unrestricted and restricted expendable net assets any noncash charge taken in connection with the implementation of GASB 68 and GASB 75 and will make similar adjustments for the implementation of related accounting policies in the future.
 While GASB 68 impacts an institution's unrestricted net assets and not restricted expendable net assets, GASB 75 impacts both figures.
 This is relevant as the calculation of Available Funds incorporates unrestricted net assets but not restricted expendable net assets, while the calculation of Expendable Financial Resources includes both figures.
 Therefore, the GASB 75 adjustment made to Available Funds and Expendable Financial Resources will not match.
+The Debt Capacity Study focuses on special obligation bonds and excludes liabilities or leases pursuant to GASB 87.